danieldriver/danieldriver.github.io/_posts/2013-11-20-winter-2014-textbooks.md

 1. ESV translation of the Bible (any format).
 (The NRSV and NJPS translations, which are more common in scholarly circles, are the only allowable substitutes.)
 Crossway puts out many editions, but you can get a [readable newsprint ESV][2] for about $5.

 2. *The Sabbath*, by A.J.
 Heschel -- [Paperback][3], $10.83

-The bookstore sells a dozen varieties of the ESV, and lists Heschel for $15.
+fies of the ESV, and lists Heschel for $15.

 ## BSTH 3103: Pentateuch